 Yet despite the astonishing diversity and abundance of wildlife, Fazenda San Francisco is not for everyone.
 It is so popular with Brazilian day tourists that it turns into a chaotic stampede during the day.
 We generally avoided the lodge during the rush hours, spending our time either spotting wildlife along the access road or running chores in town.

 Ultimately, we came to the Fazenda for the Ocelots.
-The night drives were much quieter than the daytime madness, but we wisely chose to pre-book private night safaris for each of the three nights and this was when Fazenda San Francisco was at its best.
+The night drives were much quieter than the daytime madness, but we wisely chose to pre-book private night safaris for each of the three nights, and this was when Fazenda San Francisco was at its best.

-When we arrived at the rice paddies we quickly saw the reason for the abundance of ocelots here.
-Dozens of cavies, the small rodents relatives of the domestic guinea pigs, dashed across the road in front of our truck.
 The water channels, excavated to bring the water from the river to the paddies, were also teeming with fish and other aquatic organisms, according to our guide Eleoni.
 The ocelots have no shortage of food in these fields.

-We spotted a distant cats eye-shine in the middle of the road about a hundred meters ahead, and Eleoni was certain it was an ocelot.
+We spotted a distant cat’s eye-shine in the middle of the road about a hundred meters ahead, and Eleoni was certain it was an ocelot.
 But the cat didn’t wish to be seen and slinked off into the tall grass, disappearing into the night.

-The next time Eleoni spotted a distant eye-shine, she didn’t divulge what creature it belonged to.
-Instead, she urged the driver to speed up along the dusty road and we raced through the night at breakneck speed.
-Once we reached the spot Eleoni was rushing towards, we slowed down to a crawl and a few seconds later a jaguar raced across the road and disappeared in a blink of an eye.
+Once we reached the spot Eleoni was rushing towards, we slowed down to a crawl, and a few seconds later, a jaguar raced across the road and disappeared in the blink of an eye.
 How she spotted it, almost a kilometre away, we will never know.

 In the next couple of hours, we spotted some Marsh deer, a Crab-eating raccoon, a pair of Crab-eating foxes and another Giant anteater.
 But the ocelots evaded us on the first night.